sord0250/Python-Automation/README.md

 This lab will give the instructions for a **Windows OS users**.
 A quick note here for non-window users: most of this can be done on any OS because the majority is done in the VSCode application.
 The last step, scheduling the task, will differ depending on your OS.

-If you don't already have VSCode installed, download it.
+- Download VSCode if you don't already have it installed.
 Here is a link you can download if from: [VSCode](https://code.visualstudio.com/download)

-**Create a new folder** to contain all your files wherever you desire, and name it "Walkthrough" or something else if you desire.
+- **Create a new folder** to contain all your files wherever you desire, and name it "Walkthrough" or something else if you desire.

-Now open VSCode, and click on the "Open Folder" button.
+- Open VSCode, and click on the "Open Folder" button.
 Navigate to your newly made folder, and click select folder.

 ### Create Files
-In the lefthand pannel that appears, you should see the word "WALKTHROUGH" (or the name of your folder you created).
-Found next to the name, click on the icon that look like a piece of paper with a + in the bottom right corner.
+- In the lefthand pannel that appears, you should see the word "WALKTHROUGH" (or the name of your folder you created). **Click on the icon that look like a piece of paper with a +** in the bottom right corner found next to the name.
 This creates a new file.
 Name it **.env** and click enter.

-Now click on the same icon, and this time name the file **weekly_email.py**.
+- Now click on the same icon, and this time name the file **weekly_email.py**.

-Do it again and create a file called **people.csv**.
+- Do it again and create a file called **people.csv**.

 If your side pannel matches the following picture, you've done it right so far.